 Residence Units: Completion of two full residence units is required for granting the MA degree.

-M.A. thesis: To be submitted no later than the twelfth week of the student's third semester and defended before two faculty readers (the advisor and one additional) before the end of the third semester.
+M.A. thesis: To be submitted no later than the twelfth week of the student's third semester and defended before two faculty readers (the advisor and one additional) before the end of the third semester (in the case of Ph.D. students).
+Students in the freestanding MA program may take an additional semester, if their academic goals warrant it.
 Students must submit an application to the department for the oral defense of their Master's thesis one month prior to scheduling the defense.
 In addition, students must fill out an application for the MA degree with the Registrar at the beginning of the term in which the MA will be defended.

-Grades for the M.A. thesis are pass or fail (for students in the M.A./Ph.D. program, a pass may be awarded either with or without permission to continue to the M.Phil.).
+There are no grades for the M.A. thesis.
+Students are awarded either a “pass” or a “fail” on the strength of the written work and an oral defense.
+For students in the Ph.D. program, a pass may be awarded either with or without permission to continue to the M.Phil.
+A truly exceptional MA thesis, one considered to be of publishable quality, may be recommended for “distinction”.
 A digital copy of the thesis is to be deposited in the department.

-Courses: A second semester of MDES G6008 and at least four MESAAS (or advisor-approved) courses at or above the 4000 level beyond the 30 points (obtained through course work or Advanced Standing) required for the M.A. degree.
-Those granted Advanced Standing for the M.A. must include MDES G4000 (Theory and Methods) and one semesters of MDES G6008 in their course work for the M.Phil.
+Courses: A second semester of MDES G6008 and at least four MESAAS (or advisor-approved) courses at or above the 4000 level beyond the 30 points (obtained through course work or Advanced Standing) are required for the M.A. degree.
+Those awarded transfer credit must be sure to include MDES G4000 and MDES G4001 (Theory and Methods 1 and 2) and one semester of MDES G6008 in their course work for the M.Phil.

-Languages: The requirements are: High proficiency in a first MESAAS language (usually the one used to fulfill the M.A. language requirement), proficiency in a second MESAAS language, and reading competence in a third language (a research language, meaning a modern language other than English in which there is a substantial body of scholarship in the student's field of study).
+Languages: The dissertation sponsor is free to set higher standards, depending on the student’s field and project, but the minimum language requirements are: High proficiency in a first MESAAS language (usually the one used to fulfill the M.A. language requirement), proficiency in a second MESAAS language, and reading competence in a third language (a research language, meaning a modern language other than English in which there is a substantial body of scholarship in the student's field of study).
 High proficiency is normally achieved by completing a fourth-year language course or the equivalent, and proficiency by completing coursework at the intermediate (second-year) level.
 Reading competence is demonstrated by taking a proficiency exam, or the rapid readings and translation course (or equivalent) offered by other Columbia language departments.

-Oral Examination: The exam is held in three areas, which are determined by the student in consultation with a three-member M.Phil. committee.
+Oral Examination: The exam is held in three areas, which are determined by the student in consultation with a three-member M.Phil. committee (at least 2 members should be MESAAS faculty).
 Reading lists are prepared by the student and each normally covers about twenty-five books or a commensurate number of articles.
 An application must be filled out one month prior to the exam.

 Residence Units: Completion of six residence units (semesters of full-time study).

-Dissertation Prospectus: Approximately 20 pages in length, the proposal is defended orally before at least three members of the candidate's Ph.D. committee.
+Dissertation Prospectus: Approximately 20-30 pages in length, the proposal is defended orally before at least three members of the candidate's Ph.D. committee (at least two should be MESAAS faculty).
 A Prospectus defense application and an electronic copy of the Prospectus must be submitted to the department at least three weeks prior to the exam.
-The dissertation is defended before a five-person committee, according to the procedures outlined on the GSAS website and in the Dissertation Rules published by the Dissertation Office.
+The dissertation is defended before a five-person committee (at least three members of which are MESAAS faculty), according to the procedures outlined on the GSAS website and in the Dissertation Rules published by the Dissertation Office.